by Dr Jennifer Minter (English Works Notes)

 The hunters gradually rely upon the process of ritualisation whereby they channel their excitement and hysteria into the hunt which conceals their raw thirst for blood.
 Jack is the first one who turns into a savage by painting his face like a barbarian.
 The mask seeks to sublimate and tame their fear through a deliberate act of control.

 At first he justifies, the hunt on the grounds of survival.
 So he is superior to Ralph, who is “not a hunter.
 He’d never have got us meat”.
 Jack returns from the hunt with the pig meat and encourages Ralph and the boys to participate in the feast.
 He tries to explain his raw feelings of excitement during the hunt and his thirst for blood.

 During a typical hunt, (142) Jack kills the pig and they all mime the hunt in a circle: “a heaving circle cheered and made pig dying noises”.
 Jack suggests that they “use a littlun” (143) as the victim if they can’t find a pig to hunt and dance around, which shows their growing intoxication.
 They prefer hunting to following rules.

-Jack realizes that he can use the hunt to entrench his authority and gain power over the other kids, but he first must silence his dissenters and those who would seek to shame him and question his dependence upon the irrational.
+Jack realizes that he can use the hunt to entrench his authority and gain power over the other kids, but he first must silence his dissenters and those who would seek to shame him and question his dependence upon the irrational forces of evil.
 He humiliates Piggy in order to silence him and Ralph.
 (89) and harms their efforts at cooperative community building by raiding their fire (169,175).
 Also in another act of defiance, he kills the sow (mother pig) and impales the head leaving it near Simon’s hideout.